 “We try to hit the sweet spot between not too hard and not too easy,” said Staatsburgh Educator, Donald Fraser.
 “We want a mystery that is easy enough that a 6-year-old could figure it out, maybe with some help from the parents, but not so easy that an 11-year-old would see through it right away.
 If the children pay close attention, they’ll pick up the clues that will help them deduce the one right answer.”

-The Holiday Whodunit will take place on December 1, 8, 15, 22 and 29, from 1 p.m. to 3 p.m.
-Staatsburgh will open for holiday touring on Friday, November 29.
-Touring hours will be Thursday through Sunday from 11 a.m. to 3 p.m. through December 31.
-The site will be closed December 23, 24 and 25.
+The Holiday Whodunit will take place on December 4, 11 and 18 from 1 p.m. to 3 p.m. (last reserved entry time at 2:30 p.m.).
+Advanced registrations are required at www.Bookeo.com/StaatsburghSHS.
+Staatsburgh will open for holiday touring beginning Friday, November 25.
+Touring hours will be Thursday through Sunday from 11 a.m. to 3 p.m. through December 23.
+The site will be closed Christmas Eve and Christmas Day, and then will be open every day from December 26 through December 31.
 Site admission is $8 for adults, $6 for seniors; children 12 and younger are free.

-The New York State Office of Parks, Recreation and Historic Preservation oversees more than 250 parks, historic sites, recreational trails, golf courses, boat launches and more, which are visited by 74 million people annually.
-A recent study found that New York State Parks generates $5 billion in park and visitor spending, which supports nearly 54,000 jobs.
-For more information on any of these recreation areas, call 518-474-0456 or visit http://www.parks.ny.gov/, connect with us on Facebook, or follow on Instagram and Twitter.
+New York State Office of Parks, Recreation and Historic Preservation oversees more than 250 individual parks, historic sites, recreational trails, and boat launches, which were visited by a record 78 million people.
+For more information on any of these recreation areas, visit www.parks.ny.gov, download the free NY State Parks Explorer mobile app or call 518.474.0456.
+Also, connect with us on Facebook, Instagram and Twitter.

 Contact: Donald Fraser | Donald.Fraser@parks.ny.gov | (845) 889-8851 ext.
 338